Community Safety Partnership Plan (2017-2021)

 - attend community meetings with your local police team

-- attend community safety surgeries or ward walkabouts with council, police and other partnership officers
+- attend ward walkabouts with council, police and other partnership officers

 - work with senior police and council officers to develop our approach to crime at the Safer Neighbourhood Board public events

-- become involved as a volunteer - there are also lots of opportunities with organisations such as Victim Support, the Youth Offending Team, the Domestic Violence & Hate Crime Team or the Police
+become involved as a volunteer - there are also lots of opportunities with organisations such as Victim Support, the Youth Offending Team, the Domestic Abuse & Hate Crime Team or the Police

 - To report a crime in a non-emergency or anti-social behaviour call 101